Applicant feedback, appeals and complaints - Postgraduate

 All applications to the University of Sussex are considered fairly, equally and in line with the University's admissions policy.

 The University believes in a holistic approach to selection.
-In considering applications we therefore take into account all aspects of the application, including qualifications achieved to date (as well as those still pending), the Personal Statement within the Academic Interests section of the application, relevant work experience, and the academic reference(s).
+In considering applications we therefore take into account all aspects of the application, including qualifications achieved to date (as well as those still pending), the Personal Statement within the Academic Interests section of the application, relevant work experience, the academic reference(s) and (for research applicants) the research proposal.
 On occasions, we may also ask for additional information, which might include additional or updated references, further information on qualifications (including transcripts), an additional or enhanced personal statement, examples of work, a set essay and/or an interview.
 In taking the decision to offer or reject, we are therefore taking into account all the information that has been made available to us.
 As each application is assessed on its own strengths and merits, the relative weight placed on these different aspects of selection varies from applicant to applicant, and between different courses.
+For PhD and MPhil applications we also need to consider the availability of an appropriate supervisor(s) for the intended area of research.

-If an applicant is unsuccessful they will be notified by email (or via GTTR for PGCE applicants).
+If an applicant is unsuccessful they will be notified by email (or via UCAS Teacher Training for PGCE applicants).
 The decision will also be visible via Postgraduate Apply for those who have applied using the postgraduate online application.
 We are, however, happy to provide written feedback (upon request) to unsuccessful applicants who are unclear why they have been unsuccessful, in accordance with the procedures set out below.

 If applicants have additional information to submit in support of their application, this can be provided as part of the request for feedback.